Welcome

 • You need help to stay safe

-Then, they might need to tell someone to protect you.
+Then, they might need to tell someone to protect you, but we will always tell you first.

 Getting help